LENT WEEK 6

 “Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.”
 John 12:24

-From tiny seed to full bloom: We need only look to the tiny seed to see that all things are possible.
+A tiny seed helps us to see that all things are possible.
 No matter how small a beginning may seem, if given the right conditions it can grow into a beautifully blooming garden.
-This is the hope we have when God holds our future.
-No matter where we’ve been or where we may be starting over from, we will still see new life grow from our smallest offerings.
-It is all about surrender.
-The seed surrenders its undoing to the prepared soil, the storehouse of abundant provision supplying all that’s needed for the seed to grow.
+This is the hope Jesus came to reveal.
+That he came to make all things new.
+No matter where we’ve been or where we may be starting over from, we will still see new life grow from our smallest offerings when we surrender our plans to him.

 Guided Journal Prompts:

-How has this Lenten journey led you to a posture of surrender?
+What has this Lenten journey revealed to you?

 What are you hoping and praying for to be made new again in your next season?